MichaelCurrin/instant-website/README.md

     - [Image](https://bulma.io/documentation/elements/image/) element.
     - [Card](https://bulma.io/documentation/components/card/) components.

 ### React URL Query

 - [pbeshai/react-url-query](https://github.com/pbeshai/react-url-query) on Github.
-After I had the idea to use React to manage the state and push and pull URL params data, I soon found this project.
+After I had the idea to use React to manage the state and push and pull [URL query parameter](https://github.com/MichaelCurrin/learn-to-code/blob/master/Web%20dev/HTML/url_query_parameters.md) data, I soon found this project.
 I used that project's [basic](https://github.com/pbeshai/react-url-query/tree/master/examples/basic) example as a starting point for this repo.
+The other examples use React Router, but I didn't want to add another dependency in case it added more complexity than what it reduced, especially if I the basic one works fine without that.

 ### Images